What People “Say”

 Teaching methodology; Anatomy and physiology; Vinyasa movement; Yoga philosophy.

 I moved to Ten Sleep, Wyoming to slow down my pace of life.
 Originally from California I was raised to love camping, fishing, and the outdoors.
-Rock climbing and running are my favorites ways to enjoy nature.
-Over the years both activities led to small injuries due to imbalances in my body.
+Rock climbing and hiking are my favorites ways to enjoy nature.
+Over the years both activities led to small injuries from imbalances in my body.
 I began practicing physical yoga to heal and restore my body, and to my surprise found mental harmony with the deeper Yoga.
 I love to teach those beginning their movement journey, or continuing their practice even after years of being off the mat.
-Now I own and manage the Ten Sleep Rock Ranch with my husband and climbing partner, where we host campers from all over the world.
+Now I own and manage the Ten Sleep Rock Ranch with my husband and climbing partner, where we host campers from all over the world every summer.

 “Yoga is for the body, the mind, and the spirit.
 It’s for health, wellness, and humanity.
 It’s for you, if you are ready to try something new and learn more about yourself.”